 The Jews knew they were living in the time of the end of the age, because when the Messianic Age would arrive, the age that brought them to the Messiah would come to an end, but the day and hour of its end could not be predicted.
 This was Jesus’ point.
-Don’t get excited when certain events take place, because these events, of and by themselves, do not indicate the end.
+Don’t get excited when certain contrary events take place, because these things, of and by themselves, do not indicate the end.
 Sure enough we have always had charismatic people who drew the loyalty of others but led them into disaster.
 Many even worshiped these men as though they were gods.
-Yet, time passed and these men didn’t signal the end of the age.
-We have experienced thousands of wars throughout our history and disastrous natural disasters that surprised and shocked even the most prepared among us, yet the end has not come.
+Yet, time passed, and these men didn’t signal the end of the age.
+We have experienced thousands of wars throughout our history and disastrous natural disasters that surprised and shocked even the most prepared among us, yet the end, as we have come to believe it to be, had never come.

 Jesus said that none of these things in Matthew 24:4-8 have anything at all to do with our modern times.
 They concerned the coming of Christ at the end of that age in the first century AD (i.e. the end of the Old Covenant).
 So why do we continue to believe the end is near when war or other disasters strike?
 Why do we consider it extraordinary, when an evil charismatic figure steps onto the stage to take his shot at ruling the world?
 Let’s not be deceived.
 The best that can be said of these things is, they do not indicate anything more disastrous than the times in which they occur.
 The end is not near for us, because the Gospel Age will never end (Daniel 2:44).